Michael A. Taylor Player Props: Twins vs. Phillies

 - The pitching staff for the Phillies has a collective nine K/9, the 10th-best in MLB.

-- The Phillies' 3.97 team ERA ranks 10th among all MLB pitching staffs.
+- The Phillies have the 11th-ranked team ERA among all league pitching staffs (4.00).

-- Phillies pitchers combine to rank 12th in baseball in home runs surrendered (132 total, 1.1 per game).
+- Phillies pitchers combine to give up 136 total home runs at a rate of 1.2 per game (to rank 14th in the league).

 © 2023 Data Skrive.
 All rights reserved.